On time-interval transformations in special relativity: Lorentz transformation of time-intervals

-Further, we recall the following easily proved well known results concerning pairs of events of $ \mathbb{M} $: \Lem A pair of TLS events is \textbf{contiguous} (i.e., they occur at the same spatial point) in an appropriate canonical inertial frame called the \textbf{proper frame of the TLS event-pair}. \Lem A pair of SLS events is \textbf{simultaneous} (i.e., they occur at the same time) in an appropriate canonical inertial frame. \Lem A pair of NS events has space and time separations which are related by $ c\,\Delta t = | \Delta \vec{r} | $ in \textbf{every inertial frame} $ S $.
+Further, we have the following easily proved, well known, results concerning pairs of events of $ \mathbb{M} $: \Lem A pair of timelike-separated events is \textbf{contiguous} (i.e., they occur at the same spatial point) in an appropriate inertial frame called the canonical inertial frame (or, the proper-frame) of the timelike-separated event-pair. \Lem A pair of spacelike-separated events is \textbf{simultaneous} (i.e., they occur at the same instant) in an appropriate canonical inertial frame of the spacelike-separated event-pair. \Lem A pair of null-separated events has space and time separations which are related by $ c\,\Delta t_\sfx{12} = | \Delta \vec{r}_\sfx{12} | $ in \textbf{every} inertial frame $ S $.

-Next, we recall that a given (invariant) the space-time displacement between two events $ \EuScript{P} $ and $ \EuScript{Q} $ is split relative to an inertial frame uniquely into a time-separation $ \Delta t $ and a space-separation 3-vector $ \Delta \vec{r} $ ( Figure~3).

-To proceed further, we need to use the rule of transforming the time-separation between an (arbitrary) event-pair in one IRF $ S:\{x^i\} $ to that in another IRF say, $ S':\{x'^i\} $.
-Since we do not want to restrict to any particular configuration between the frames $ S $ and $ S' $, we consider the frames to be connected by the \textbf{general Lorentz boost} [see for example, Weinberg, Ref~2]
+In what follows, we use the rule for transforming the time-interval between an (arbitrary) event-pair in one inertial frame $ S:\{x^\mu\} $ to that in another inertial frame say, $ S':\{x'^\mu\} $.
+Since we do not want to restrict to any particular direction for the relative motion between the frames $ S $ and $ S' $, we consider $ S $ and $ S'$ to be connected by a \textbf{general Lorentz boost} [see for example, Weinberg, Ref.~3, or, Misner, Wheeler and Thorne, Ref~4.]

-where the Lorentz-matrix $ L $ has the elements
+where the Lorentz-matrix $ [\mtud{L}{\mu} {\nu}] $ has the elements